 - Advanced Hybrid Coronary Revascularization: Are Two Internal Mammary Artery Grafts Better Than One?

-- Arterial Grafts: Lessons Learned From Arterial and Radial
+- Arterial Grafts: Lessons Learned from Arterial and Radial Conduits

 General Thoracic Track I: New Technologies in Lung and Chest Wall Surgery